c6o/docs/content/pubsub.md

 A producer of content needs to securely register with a Traxitt publisher, either via a gRPC or RESTful API call.
 The producer can either stream the content or make a separate API call for each item.

 A consumer of content needs to securely register with a Traxitt subscriber, either via a gRPC or RESTful API call.
 The consumer will then be sent content via a stream or an outbound separate API call will be made for each item.

+The Traxitt System is architected to allow many producers and many consumers.
+And, for scalability and realibility reasons, the system must allow for multiple publisher and subscriber components.

+The Traxitt System uses Etcd for its core registry.

 ## Content